 Proverbs has more verses about marriage issues than any other book in the Bible.
 The problem that Proverbs presents is how to find them: those things that can go wrong in a marriage as well as multiple verses to help make a marriage stronger.
 Because Proverbs is not arranged by topic, it can be very time consuming to locate just those verses that apply to your situation.
-By re-arranging Proverbs by category, A Topical Treasury of Proverbs will enable you to quickly find just those verses that apply to you.
+By re-arranging Proverbs by category, A Topical Treasury of Proverbs will enable you to focus your attention on just those verses that apply.

 For example, lets say a particular marriage concern is 'laziness.'
 By using a computer word search on 'laz*' or by looking up laziness in a concordance, you will find three or possibly four verses that address laziness in Proverbs.
-By comparison, A Topical Treasury of Proverbs shows nineteen verses associated with laziness based on words such as 'sloth' and 'sluggard.'
-When all of these verses are seen together, you will see God's full counsel on laziness.
+By comparison, A Topical Treasury of Proverbs shows nineteen verses associated with laziness using additional words such as 'slothful' and 'sluggard.'
+When all of these verses are seen together, you will more easily see God's full counsel on laziness.

 When marriage issues appear, it is not uncommon for various well-intended people to give advice about your marriage.
 How do you determine if that advice is sound?
 The topic Good Counsel may help with that understanding.